Padi, Chennai: Main spots in Padi

 Britannia Industries are some of the industries in this area.
 These industries provide major employment to people living in Padi and nearby areas, such as Korattur, Ambattur, Mogappair, Anna Nagar, Thirumangalam, Villivakkam, Kolathur, and ICF.

 There are also a few BPO companies operating from this area.

 The Ambit IT Park, Kosmo One, Price Info Park, Kochar and HCL companies are located Ambattur Industrial Estate.

-Retail giant of Chennai, Saravana stores recently opened a 10-storey store opposite to TVS Lucas.
+Retail giant of Chennai, Saravana Stores, has a 10-storey showroom located opposite TVS Lucas.

+Pothys opened its biggest showroom in Padi, offering a variety of collections across silk sarees, ethnic wear, garments, and jewellery.

 The nearest Railway Station is at Korattur and Villivakkam.